Michael21107/intellibeams-new-readme/README.md

     - Speed above a threshold 30MPH default.
     - Driving on designated "dark roads" with low ambient lighting.
     - No other vehicles are detected in front within a specified detection distance.
-    - Speed, Roads, Times and Distance are specified in the ini file.
+    - Speed, Roads, Times, and Distance are specified in the INI file.

 - **(2.)
 Vehicle Detection:**
   - Scans nearby vehicles and activates high beams or adjusts other lighting as needed based on a set proximity (Player or AI).
-Aircrafts, Boats will not use IntelliBeams
+Aircraft, Boats will not use IntelliBeams

 - **(3.)
 Time-Based Headlights:**
-  - Headlights automatically turn on/off at a set hour & minute specified in the ini file.
+  - Headlights automatically turn on/off at a set hour & minute specified in the INI file.
   - The lights will turn off during the daytime.
-  - Times can be configured in the ini file.
+  - Times can be configured in the INI file.

 - **(4.)
 Realistic Lights:**
   - <b>Authentic Number Plate Illumination:</b>